kanidm/kanidm/book/src/frequently_asked_questions.md

 information leaks and more.
 The entire path between a client and the server must be protected at all times.

+There are a variety of ways that you can configure TLS between your load balancer and Kanidm.
+Ultimately, any option that maintains the confidentiality and integrity of the communication will suffice.
+Some options include, but are not limited to:

+- Generating a self-signed certificate
+  - Utilize certificate pinning to ensure that the load balancer only trusts connections made with that particular certificate
+- Not terminating TLS / TLS passthrough / TCP proxy
+- Running your own certificate authority (CA)

+The "best" option for you will depend on a number of factors, including your threat model and the specifc load balancer you are using.

 ## OAuth2

 [RFC6819 - OAuth2 Threat Model and Security Considerations](https://www.rfc-editor.org/rfc/rfc6819)